-However, as you learn more about your market and readers, you’ll be able to focus more time on fulfilling your customers needs and wants because you will understand them far better than your competitors do.
+However, as you learn more about your market and readers, you’ll be able to focus more time on fulfilling your customers’ needs and wants because you will understand them far better than your competitors do.
 Just make sure you’re staying informed with feedback and emails you get from your readers over time.

 Commit 30 minutes each day to long-term marketing.
 Jack Canfield, author of Chicken Soup for the Soul, has sold more than 100 million books.
-And when he was just starting with his partner, Mark Victor Hansen, they committed to doing five things each day to market their books.
-They would make five connections per day with new contacts that could help them spread their message to more people.
+And when he was just starting with his partner, Mark Victor Hansen, they committed to do five things each day to market their books.
+They would make five connections per day with new contacts who could help them spread their message to more people.

 You can write a blog post or make five phone calls in 30 minutes each day if you’re willing to put in the effort.

 Are you ready to commit to your own success?